galette/galettedoc/source/changelogs/galette_10.rst

 - A missing asset now renders a proper error page instead of a blank one
 - Error messages name the setting that holds an invalid address
 - Reuse SMTP connection on several calls
+- Load news with ajax call to prevent dashboard hangs

 .. _bogues_130: